 Outsourcing is the delegation of business tasks to third parties who are specialists in a particular field.

 In outstaffing, the customer hires a specialist or a team to integrate into his company with the right to manage, and in outsourcing, an external team independently solves issues.
-In this case, the customer can comment, make edits but does not manage the outsourcing team.
+In this case, the customer can comment, and make edits but does not manage the outsourcing team.